MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 - **Supported file types and sizes** - Verify that the file types and sizes are supported by the connector.
 Unsupported file types or sizes might not be indexed.
 - **Custom verticals** - Create a custom vertical for each data source to help with troubleshooting and ensure that the data is indexed correctly.

+## Copilot Search data source filter questions

+### How are connector names and icons generated in the data source filter?

+Prebuilt connectors display standard connector names and icons as data sources.
+For custom connectors built with the [Copilot connectors SDK](/graph/custom-connector-sdk-sample-overview), the connection name and icon that the developer supplies is displayed as the data source.
+For custom connectors built with the [Connectors API](/graph/connecting-external-content-connectors-api-overview), a default connection name and icon are displayed as the data source.

+### How can I change the name of a custom connector built with the SDK?

+To change the display name or description for a custom connector built with the [Connectors API](/graph/connecting-external-content-connectors-api-overview), see [Update externalConnection](/graph/api/externalconnectors-externalconnection-update).

+If you're using the [Copilot connectors SDK](/graph/custom-connector-sdk-sample-overview) to build your custom connectors, be sure to set the name that you want when you [publish your connector](/graph/custom-connector-sdk-sample-publish).

+## Copilot Search results page questions

 <!-->
 ## Microsoft Graph Connector Agent